-- Under traditional (one-part) pricing, each dose sold must be priced to cover its marginal costs plus a share of fixed costs - The extent of the R&D load for each individual drug varies across nations and across payers within nations, but must be covered somehow across the firm's entire drug portfolio - Under subscription (two part) pricing, unit prices are set equal to marginal costs, but payer also purchases a 'subscription' to grant it access to the brand (this rewards and finances R&D) - Subscription varies by size of covered population, but not by number of doses prescribed
+- Under traditional (one-part) pricing, each dose sold must be priced to cover its marginal costs plus a share of fixed costs - The extent of the R&D load for each individual drug varies across nations and across payers within nations but must be covered across the firm's portfolio - Under subscription (two part) pricing, unit prices are set equal to marginal costs, but payer also purchases a 'subscription' to grant it access to the brand (this rewards and finances R&D) - Subscription varies by size of covered population, but not by number of doses prescribed

-Traditional Pricing Models Generate Payer Resistance
+Traditional Pricing Models Generate Payer Resistance to R&D Funding

-- Economic efficiency is achieved when price is set equal to marginal cost of production - But this condition cannot be met in the presence of fixed costs, such as for R&D - Patent and regulatory exclusivity allows price to be set above costs, supporting R&D. - But then consumers with underutilize, unless demand is subsidized by insurance. - But then insurers will resist utilization
+- Economic efficiency is achieved when price is set equal to marginal cost of production (p=mc) - But this condition cannot be met in the presence of fixed costs (F>0), such as for R&D - Exclusivity allows price to be set above costs, supporting R&D. But then consumers with underutilize, unless demand is subsidized by insurance.
+But then insurers will resist utilization